 A few months ago, Estelle from This Happy Place Blog and I decided to transform the popular game into a WDW-themed game of Kill Refurb Marry.
 Our little game has been growing in popularity, and eventually we decided to add a little Blog Hop action to the game so we can all link up!

-Below, you’ll find an ever-growing list of bloggers who’ve decided to lend their own take on this month’s topic (Live Performances).
+Below, you’ll find an ever-growing list of bloggers who’ve decided to lend their own take on this month’s topic (World Showcase Counter Service Spots).
 Want to play along?
 There are simple instructions for adding your own link to the list as well as include the list on your own blog!

 You are probably familiar with the popular parlor game, Kill Boff Marry, where given the choice between three people, you must decide which you’d murder, sleep with and spend the rest of your life with.